 1.Sync

 1.1.
-Can not bi-directionally sync?
+Is there a bi-directional sync?

-Bidirectional sync is not implemented because it is difficult to judge conflicting files (files updated on both sides, which file is new or unknown).
+Bidirectional sync is not implemented because it is difficult to judge conflicting files (files updated on both sides, which file is newer, what file to keep…).
 In the future I am planning to implement it.

 1.2.
-How to sync specific files such as PDF and Excel
+File filter: sync specific file types (exp.
+PDF, Excel…)

 After selecting the "Select file" of the synchronization task, tap the file filter and add the filter.
 Please describe the filter like * .pdf or * .xlsx.